nick-terry1/FunProjects/README.md

 ### Project StringCompress

 This program takes a user input string and compresses it to a form that deletes all repeated sequential characters and inserts a number in its place.
 If the string can't be compressed it returns the original string.
 The algorithm has a complexity of O(n).

+### Project BasilBodyTemp

+This is for women who are trying to get pregnant by predicting when they are ovulating.
+The program does this by allowing the user to input their Basil Body
+Temperature (BBT) once a day and finding trends in those values and outputting whether youre ovulating or the last date you were ovulating.
+It also lets the user delete data in case they want to start over or just accidentally input the wrong temperature.
+The information on reading trends in BBT came from two websites, [WikiHow.com](https://www.wikihow.com/Take-Your-Basal-Body-Temperature) and [FertilityPlus.com](http://www.fertilityplus.com/faq/bbt/bbtfaq.html).
+Credit Beth Terry for the program idea.